qgis/QGIS-Enhancement-Proposals/qep-417-remove-sip-factory.md

 ## Proposed Solution

-This QEP proposes to:
-- Modify `sipify.py` script to add the `/Factory/` for every methods whom return type is a `std::unique_ptr`
-- Use a `std::unique_ptr` as a return type for every methods which has the `SIP_FACTORY` and remove the use of `SIP_FACTORY` for these methods
+This QEP proposes to use a `std::unique_ptr` as a return type for every methods which has the `SIP_FACTORY` and remove the use of `SIP_FACTORY` for these methods when:
-- When no methods are using the `SIP_FACTORY` anymore, remove completely the `SIP_FACTORY` definition

-As a consequence, all methods already returning a `std::unique_ptr` but missing `SIP_FACTORY` (like [QgsLineSymbol::createSymbol](https://github.com/qgis/QGIS/blob/master/src/core/symbology/qgslinesymbol.h#L36) for instance) would be automatically fixed.
-At the moment, there are more than 100 of these in QGIS API, **all leading to memory leak when called from a Python context**.
+  - The returned object does not inherit from QObject
+  - The returned object inherits from QObject but NEVER set its parent

+**Note:** virtual methods fail to return `std::unique_ptr` because of a SIP issue.
+This QEP proposed to search a way to fix this issue.
+If this is actually not possible, an exception would be made for these methods.

 ## How to port the code